canonical/operator/docs/CharmsInDetail.md

 ![conception of charm relations](./diagrams/conception_of_charm_relations.jpg)

-The problem with this conception is what is I want to create a new charm to use somecharm:relation, well then not only do I have to create a new charm, and program the relation into it, I ALSO have to adapt my original charm to work for my new charm.
+The problem with this conception is what if want to create a new charm to use somecharm:relation, well then not only do I have to create a new charm, and program the relation into it, I __also__ have to adapt my original charm to work for my new charm.
 The two components are too closely coupled.

 So the charm framework deals with this by decoupling the relations, this is where we move onto the next section.

-#### What (tf) are Interfaces?
+#### What are Interfaces?

 To decouple the charms from each other and provide abstract, easy to use relations, we have what are called Interfaces.

-With the new charm framework we introduce the new interfaces, but continuing with the previous theme, lets see how interfaces **used** to work in the old reactive framework.
+With the Operator Framework we introduce the new interfaces, but continuing with the previous theme, lets see how interfaces **used** to work in the old reactive framework.

 ![Old interfaces](./diagrams/charm_interfaces_drawing.jpg)